Julia Neilson: Later years

 The couple entered into management together in 1900, producing and starring in Sweet Nell of Old Drury by Paul Kester.
 They would continue to produce plays together for the next 30 years, most notably, The Scarlet Pimpernel (1905 at the New Theatre), which they also starred in and, with J. M. Barstow, adapted for the stage from Baroness Orczy's manuscript.
 Despite scathing reviews from the critics, the play was a record-breaking hit and played for more than 2,000 performances, then enjoying numerous revivals.

 Neilson's roles also included the title role in Kester's adaptation of Dorothy Vernon of Haddon Hall (1907).
 Neilson's and Terry's productions continued to favour historical romances or comedy melodramas, including Henry of Navarre by William Devereux (1909 at the New Theatre).
 Henry and Sweet Nell became their signature pieces during many tours of the British provinces and during their US tour in 1910.
 They also produced and starred with much success in For Sword or Song by Robert Legge and Louis Calvert (1903), Dorothy o' the Hall by Paul Kester and Charles Major (1906), The Popinjay by Boyle Lawrence and Frederick Mouillot (1911), Mistress Wilful by Ernest Hendrie (1915), The Borderer (1921), The Marlboroughs (1924), and The Wooing of Katherine Parr by William Devereux (1926).
 They also starred in A Wreath of a Hundred Roses (1922), which was a masque by Louis N. Parker at the Duke's Hall to celebrate the Royal Academy's centenary.
 In 1926, Neilson starred alongside Lawrence Grossmith in a revival of Henry of Navarre, which toured the provinces.
 She later starred in This Thing Called Love in 1929.

 Her son Dennis died of pneumonia in 1932, and her husband, Fred Terry, died in 1933.
 Neilson retired from the stage after a run as Josephine Popinot in the revival of the farce Vintage Wine by Seymour Hicks and Ashley Dukes at Daly's Theatre.
 In 1938, she was given a testimonial luncheon to mark her fiftieth anniversary as a performer.
 Neilson made a brief return to the stage in 1944 to play Lady Rutven in The Widow of 40 by Heron Carvic.
 She wrote a memoir entitled, This For Remembrance, which gives an account of her life in the theatre business.
 Her children with Terry, Phyllis and Dennis, were both actors.
+Her first cousin was the actress Hilda Hanbury, whose descendants became the Fox acting dynasty.

 Neilson died in a hospital in Hampstead, London, after a fall at her home, in 1957 at the age of 88.
 She was cremated at Golders Green, and she and her husband are both buried at Hampstead Cemetery in London.